Helping Your Family in Challenging Times

 - Other factors

 Our experienced family lawyers can help you ensure your child is taken care of financially.
-Over time, as your situation changes it may be necessary to make adjustments to the agreed upon child support payments.
+Over time, as your situation changes, it may be necessary to make adjustments to the agreed upon child support payments.
 Our team can help you negotiate and reach the best possible outcome.

 Protecting You and Your Children in Cases of Domestic Violence

-If you’re being verbally, emotionally or sexually abused, you may feel like you don’t have any options.
-But you can begin the process of healing by taking a step forward and getting help.
+If you’re being verbally, emotionally, or sexually abused, you may feel like you don’t have any options.
+But, you can begin the process of healing by taking a step forward and getting help.
 You can educate yourself about your rights and take action to protect yourself and those you love.
 Domestic violence can affect anyone.
-It can occur in any relationship, whether you are married, currently dating, formerly married or dating, members of the same family or other household members.
+It can occur in any relationship, whether you are married, currently dating, formerly married or dating, members of the same family, or other household members.
 Our team of lawyers understands that fear and guilt can prevent you from speaking up about domestic violence.
 We can help you create a safety plan.
 We can also help to represent you in court and decide what evidence to present and who should testify on your behalf.
-We will be with you every step along the way as you take back control of your life and your future.
+We will be with you every step of the way as you take back control of your life and your future.